21. SPERMIDINE: THE ZOMBIE CELL KILLER (health project99+)

 4. Need to know: how many proteins per gram produce?

 I love nuts and fortunately they give on average 20 grams of protein per 100 grams.
-Meat and chicken even more, but they are not part of my diet.
+Meat and chicken even more; I do not eat meat, except organic chicken a few times per week.
 Fatty fish like salmon, cod (leaner), and sardines offer 20 – 25 grams.
 Vegetables only give 2 grams.
 Fruits have less than 1 gram.
 Two eggs (100 grams) contain 13 grams of protein.
 Looking at this rough overview one sees the challenge with plant proteins.
 You really need to eat a lot to get enough.
 Vegetarians should in my opinion seriously consider taking supplements.

 5. Differences between animal and plant proteins